bertrandvidal/parse_this/README.md

 Using `None` as a default value is common practice in Python but for `parse_this` and `create_parser` to work properly the type of the argument which defaults to `None` needs to be specified.
-Otherwise a `ParseThisError` will be raised.
+Otherwise a `ParseThisException` will be raised.

 ```python
 from parse_this import create_parser